 Master of Family Therapy (MFTs) are mental health professionals who have undergone training in psychotherapy and family systems.
 Therapeutic treatment goes beyond an individual client and focuses on the mechanics of relationships as they pertain to a marriage, family unit, and/or other group.
 In other words, they provide marriage counseling, group therapy, and family interventions.

-To find a mental health care professional in your area, you can start by asking your existing health care team for references or contact the American Psychosocial Oncology Society (APOS).
-APOS’s Helpline is a national referral program to help people with cancer and their caregivers find emotional support in their own communities.
+To find a mental health care professional in your area, you can start by asking your existing health care team for references or contact the Cancer Support Hotline.